top of page

 • A restrictive diet, ignoring inflammation symptoms from the body.

-Back to TOP SOURCES OF PROTEIN
+Back to TOP SOURCES OF PROTEIN and how to assimilate all our amino acids

 • Fermented foods & sprouted foods.

 The fermentation & sprouting process deactivates "anti-nutrients" that can prevent proper mineral and amino acid digestion.
-(Keep this in mind when buying vegan protein powders, a fermented version ought to digest more efficiently.)
+(Keep this in mind when buying vegan protein powders; a fermented version ought to digest more efficiently.)

 Some examples of delicious fermented foods: sauerkraut on the side of a meal, real probiotic pickles on your hamburger, fermented mustard on your steak, kombucha on a hot day, yogurt garnishing a meal or in a sauce, fresh sprouts topping a meal.